PeppeL-G/bagawork/docs/src/routes/(default)/documentation/paper-figure/+page.md

 </script>

 # `PaperFigure`
-On this page you find the documentation for the configuration methods that all paper figure (:docs[PaperCircle], :docs[PaperLine], etc.) supports.
+On this page you find the documentation for the configuration methods that all paper figures (:docs[PaperCircle], :docs[PaperLine], etc.) supports.